 For those of us who suffer from tangled shyness, disorganization or emotional distress our souls yearn for a new language, a freedom to express our intimate needs, longings and desires.

 When we don’t have a helpful organizing language, we can feel orphaned from life, homeless from our deep sense of wholeness.

-We quickly learn to abandon our language, our voices, our needs and our life in efforts to secure safety.
+We quickly learn to abandon our self expression, our voices, our needs and our life in efforts to secure safety.
 We become loyal to our Tangled Self versus learning to thrive inside our innate wholeness.

 Being good or safe suddenly replaces being seen and dynamically alive.

-Grab this Free Training : 3 Steps to Awaken a New Organizing Language: CLICK HERE
+Grab this Free Training : 3 Steps to Awaken Your Life: CLICK HERE